-An unexpected single mum, I was the first of my friends to have a baby and navigating it all without my own mum.
+An unexpectedly single mum, I was the first of my friends to have a baby and was navigating it all without my own mum.
 Suddenly, my days were spent alone with my daughter while the rest of my world was at work.
-Friends were keen to meet up in the evenings but I was usually too shattered by that point and I couldn’t go anywhere anyway.
+Friends were keen to meet up in the evenings but I was usually too shattered by that point and I couldn’t go anywhere, anyway.

 By the time my daughter reached her first birthday, I hadn’t made any close mum friends.
 While I had met my (now) husband, I still spent a large chunk of my time alone with my daughter while he and everyone else I knew worked.